 The LPN-BSN Advance is an advanced placement option offered by the School of Nursing at Oklahoma Wesleyan University.
 The LPN-BSN Advance student will receive 20 credits of advanced standing in nursing and have the option of challenging NURS3823, Nursing Care of the Childbearing Family and NURS 3923, Nursing Care of the Childrearing Family for 6 additional hours of credit.
+Challenging the courses will be completed through credit by examination, per the testing company selected by the School of Nursing.
+Inquiries concerning these examinations should be directed to the Dean of Nursing.
 The LPN-BSN Advance student must take NURS 3143 Nursing Advance and complete all junior level general education courses with a "C" or higher and all junior level nursing core courses with a "C+" or higher to have advanced standing credit applied to his/her transcript.

 Advanced placement is designed to advance the Licensed Practical Nurse (LPN) educationally and professionally, as well as to prepare him/her to take the NCLEX-RN.
 Two pathways of entry are planned.
-The LPN-BSN Advance student is subject to the same progression policies as those required of the traditional Bachelor of Science in Nursing (BSN).
+The LPN-BSN Advance student is subject to the same progression policies as those required of the Bachelor of Science in Nursing (BSN).